 Getting lost is a sore subject with me.
 I do it easily and often.
 It causes me anxiety.
 So, what do you do when you find yourself someplace unfamiliar?
 What else — you get lost.

-There is this chmusings on getting lostocolate shop in Rome that I adore.
+There is this chocolate shop in Rome that I adore.
 It’s called Moriondo & Gariglio.
 I try to visit it every time I’m here.
 “Try” is the operative word.
 I say that because I cannot find that shop to save my life.
 I can only happen upon it.
 I know the neighborhood it is in.
 It is on a one-block Via called Pie’ di Marmo — marble foot.
 Named because there is a rather large sandled foot made of marble on the corner.
 But, like the street, I can’t find that marble foot either.

 I don’t know if it’s Rome, or if it’s because I’m directionally-challenged.
 Maybe while I’m on vacation, I lose my need to know where I am, and am willing to wander and experience not what I intend, but what I happen to find.